School Trips and Residentials

 The Eco Explorers residential package offers a range of activities to support the children's learning in our new 'Be the Change' curriculum.
 They will learn about sustainable food and farming, sustainable energy and resources, Fairtrade goods and the final morning will be an Anglo Saxon workshop to make our Saxon topic learning come alive!

-Year 6 The Bushcraft Company, West Dean Woods, Chichester – 4 night stay
+Year 6 Venue TBC – 4 night stay

 All school trips are organised well in advance and carefully planned to meet appropriate health and safety requirements.
 Participation requires parental consent and where there is a cost parents are invited to make a voluntary contribution.
-We encourage all children to participate and if cost is an issue there is the possibility of financial help available.
+We encourage all children to participate and if cost is an issue, please see the tab below to request financial assistance.